Stationarity with Occasionally Binding Constraints: Introduction

 Because of the nonlinearity of the CKSVAR, the stationarity of the model defies the simple analytical characterisation that is available in a linear VAR.
 (In particular, it is insufficient to simply check the magnitudes of the autoregressive roots associated with some or all of the autoregressive `regimes' implied by the model: see \exaref{explosive} below.)
-This is a problem routinely encountered in the literature on nonlinear time series models, and some of the approaches taken in that literature may be fruitfully applied here.
-Specifically, we rely on existing results from the theory of ergodic Markov processes (\citealp{Tjo90AAP}; \citealp{MT09}), casting the CKSVAR as an instance of the `regime switching' or VTAR models considered in that literature (see e.g.\ \citealp{Tong90}; \citealp{Chan09}; \citealp{TTG10}; \citealp{HT13}), in order to establish conditions sufficient for the series generated by a CKSVAR to be stationary, geometrically ergodic, and $\beta$-mixing (absolutely regular).
-Because the CKSVAR is continuous at the threshold (kink) and approximately homogeneous (of degree one), this can be characterised directly in terms of the stability of the deterministic part of the model, as per \citet{CT85AAP}, yielding conditions for stationarity that are less conservative than those available for general VTAR models.
+This is a problem routinely encountered in the literature on nonlinear time-series models, and some of the approaches taken in that literature may be fruitfully applied here.
+Specifically, we rely on existing results from the theory of ergodic Markov processes (\citealp{Tjo90AAP}; \citealp{MT09}), casting the CKSVAR as an instance of the `regime-switching' or VTAR models considered in that literature (see e.g.\ \citealp{Tong90}; \citealp{Chan09}; \citealp{TTG10}; \citealp{HT13}), in order to establish conditions sufficient for the series generated by a CKSVAR to be stationary, geometrically ergodic, and $\beta$-mixing (absolutely regular).
+Because the CKSVAR is continuous at the threshold (kink) and approximately homogeneous (of degree one),\footnote{We say that a function $f:\reals^{m}\setmap\reals^{n}$ is \emph{homogeneous of degree one} if $f(tx)=tf(x)$ for all $t>0$ and $x\in\reals^{m}$.
+Note in particular the requirement that $t$ should be strictly positive.} this can be characterised directly in terms of the stability of the deterministic part of the model, as per \citet{CT85AAP}, yielding conditions for stationarity that are less conservative than those available for general VTAR models.

-We develop a hierarchy of sufficient conditions for stability, only the most elementary of which, the joint spectral radius (JSR), has previously been applied to nonlinear time series models (e.g.\ \citealp{Lieb2005}; \citealp{MS08JTSA}; \citealp{Saik08ET}; \citealp{KS2020ER}).
+We develop a hierarchy of sufficient conditions for stability, only the most elementary of which, the joint spectral radius (JSR), has previously been applied to nonlinear time-series models (e.g.\ \citealp{Lieb2005}; \citealp{MS08JTSA}; \citealp{Saik08ET}; \citealp{KS2020ER}).
 Though our criteria refer to quantities that cannot feasibly be computed exactly, they can be approximated numerically to a high degree of precision (arbitrarily well, given sufficient computation time, in some cases); we have developed the \R{} package \texttt{thresholdr} to provide users of these models with a means of numerically verifying these criteria.\footnote{Available at: \url{https://github.com/samwycherley/thresholdr}}